ellyrichardson/katniane-node/README.md

 ### Multi-Node Local Testnet

-If you want to see the multi-node consensus algorithm in action, refer to our [Start a Private Network tutorial](https://substrate.dev/docs/en/tutorials/start-a-private-network/).
+If you want to see the multi-node consensus algorithm in action, refer to the [Start a Private Network tutorial](https://substrate.dev/docs/en/tutorials/start-a-private-network/).

 ## Template Structure